jobollen/alexa-vrt-radio-playlist/README.md

 npm install aws-sdk --save
 ```

-### On console.aws.amazon.com
+### 2.1.2.
+On console.aws.amazon.com
 @todo
 1. Create account/Login.

-### On developer.amazon.com
+### 2.1.3.
+On developer.amazon.com
 @todo
 1. Create account/Login.

-## Try Skill
+## 3. Try Skill
-### Echosim
+### 3.1.
+Echosim
-1. Create a Alexa Amazon Skill with this NodeJS file OR ask me to send you an invite to test the "VRT Hackathon GIJOE"-skill.
+1. Create a Alexa Amazon Skill with this nodejs file OR ask me to send you an invite to test the "VRT Hackathon GIJOE"-skill.
 2. Login developer account of Amazon.
 3. Try the following commands.
 ```bash